 Through much prayer and fasting, in February 2006, God led the elders to purchase the former Ultimate Electronics building at the corner of 53rd and I-74 in Davenport.
 In just seven weeks, 625 people gave $1.6 million, and the build-out began.

-Less than a year later, with over 1,000 people calling Harvest their church home, the first services in the new building were held on March 18, 2007.
+Less than a year later, with over 1,000 people calling Harvest Davenport their church home, the first services in the new building were held on March 18, 2007.

 Today, on average, Harvest Davenport has over 1,600 people attending any one of three weekend worship services.
 It is our desire to, not only build up disciples of Christ within our church, but to take the love of Christ outside our walls and into our community and our world.

-At Harvest, we are passionate about planting churches and equipping those called to go and be sent for the work of ministry.
+At Harvest Davenport, we are passionate about planting churches and equipping those called to go and be sent for the work of ministry.
 It is our desire to work with like-minded churches and organizations in the spirit of this endeavor.
 As such, we are a church cooperating with the Southern Baptist Convention through the SBC Cooperative Program, as well as the Great Commission Collective, for national and international church planting.